ajy0127/cATO_dashboard_aws/docs/grafana-guide.md

 ## Your Next Steps as a GRC Professional

-Once you've mastered the basics, try these techniques to level up your compliance visualization skills:
+Once you've mastered the basics, try these techniques to enhance your compliance visualization skills:

 1. **Create Calculated Compliance Fields** in your queries for better risk analysis:
    ```sql